Biography and New Works

 After many years of involvement in an ongoing international business career that involved travel to over 90 different countries (including an intense, sometimes perilous, engagement with Russia between 2004-2013) he returned to writing poetry in 2011.

-His second full length book, ‘The Far Visible’, was completed in 2016 and is now looking for a publisher.
-Currently Huey is in the final stages of a 70 longer form poem book, ‘The Sunset Fires’, involving the years 1966-1972.
-He was a ‘charter member’ of that generation and has not been satisfied with much of what he has seen in print and on film about that often trivialized and misunderstood era.
+His second full length book, ‘The Far Visible’, was completed in 2018 and is now looking for a publisher.
+In 2019 Huey completed a 70 longer form book, ‘The Sunset Fires’, involving the years 1966-1972.
+He was a ‘charter member’ of that generation and was not satisfied with much of what he had seen in print and on film about that often trivialized and misunderstood era.
 This new work is an attempt to take another look at those years and to hopefully contribute to the ongoing study of those times.
+A number of the poems in these newer books have either already appeared in journals or have been anthologized.

-In 2018 he is planning on editing an edition of a late friend’s work while beginning work in earnest on a long planned first novel, ‘The Lost Andy’s’.
+In 2020 and into 2021, while writing and publishing new poems, he is planning on editing an edition of a late friend’s work while, after a lengthy period of basic research, continuing work in earnest on a long planned first novel, ‘The Lost Andy’s’.